 Guided tours at Calke Abbey

-With a calendar of free guided tours and walks every day of the week, there are lots of ways you can explore more of Calke Abbey.
-Find out what tours are currently available, how to book and what to bring here.
+With a calendar of guided tours inside and out, there are lots of ways you can explore more of Calke Abbey.
+We're currently running free garden and parkland tours, as well as VIP tours in the house.
+Find out how to book and what to bring here.

 Every Tuesday, Wednesday and Thursday at 11.30am and 2pm